HuRuilizhen/HuRuilizhen.github.io/_posts/2025-10-16-windows-production-tools.md

     Remove-Item $env:LOCALAPPDATA\nvim\.git -Recurse -Force
     ```

-In another post of mine, I also talked about how to set up `windsurf` (powerful and free AI tool) with `Neovim`. please check it out [here](/Linux-Terminal-Beautify#integrate-with-ai-tools).
+In another post of mine, I also talked about how to set up `windsurf` (powerful but free AI tool) with `Neovim`. please check it out [here](/Linux-Terminal-Beautify#integrate-with-ai-tools).

 ---